Who doesn’t love a sweet potato?

 The Best Ways To Store Sweet Potatoes

 For uncooked and uncut sweet potatoes, a relatively cool cupboard or pantry will do.
-Just make sure you try to keep the potatoes away from heat and moisture, to avoid softening them.
+Just make sure to keep the potatoes away from heat and moisture to avoid softening them.
 Ideally, the location will be well-ventilated as well, so any moisture can be whipped up.

 For long-term storage, consider freezing your sweet potato.
 Here, you have two options.